COVID Information for Students

 Academic and Campus Resources

-Below is information organized in alpha order for students at UC Clermont College as Fall 2020 Semester begins amid the ongoing COVID-19 pandemic. *Please check this page often, as details evolve and updates are made often.
+Below is information organized in alpha order for students at UC Clermont College as classes continue amid the ongoing COVID-19 pandemic.
+Please check this page often, as details evolve and updates are made often.
 Students are also strongly encouraged to check their UC email regularly.

-Here are resources that may be of help:
+Here are some additional resources that may be of help:

 Compass Counseling Center – Counseling support and resources